-- Build industry experience and conduct your own individual project which focuses on a real-world topic of your choice, giving you the chance to make your own contribution to science and develop professional skills in research and critical thinking.
+- Build industry experience by conducting your own individual project which focuses on a real-world topic of your choice, giving you the chance to make your own contribution to science and develop professional skills in research and critical thinking.

 - Access specialist and research-grade facilities including high-quality test and measurement equipment.

-- Experience expert theoretical and practical teaching delivered by a programme team made up of researchers and academics who are at the forefront of their fields and specialise in areas such as quantum and classical optical communications and quantum communications networks.
+- Experience expert theoretical and practical teaching delivered by a programme team made up of researchers and academics who specialise in areas such as quantum and classical optical communications and quantum communications networks.

 - Enjoy small groups that are used to support the teaching, giving you access to regular feedback and help with solving problems you may have with a particular topic directly from the academic staff.

-- Enhance your career prospects and join our successful alumni who have secured jobs in organisations such as Microsoft.
+- Enhance your career prospects and become part of our successful alumni who have secured jobs in organisations such as Microsoft.